chatsci/Aeiva/README.md

 Currently, Aeiva supports the following interaction modes:

-- Chat in terminal: chat with an agent in the terminal interface
+- **Chat in terminal**: chat with an agent in the terminal interface
-- Chat with Gradio Webui: we developed a gradio web UI interface that allows user to chat with the agent.
+- **Chat with Gradio Webui**: we developed a gradio web UI interface that allows user to chat with the agent.
 We plan to support multimodality in the near future.
-- Chat with desktop Waifu mode: by combining with our another project `Maid`, we can use our agent as the backend and call it through Maid desktop assistant.
+- **Chat with desktop Waifu mode**: by combining with our another project `Maid`, we can use our agent as the backend and call it through Maid desktop assistant.

 ## Key Features

 Currently, we features with the following functionalities:

 - **Rich Toolkits**: I have implemented a series of different API tools and I'm keep improving the API library.
-- **Open Operator**: By implementing computer-use related tools, aeiva is able to understand and operate user's computer and complete daily tasks.
+- **Open Operator**: By implementing **computer-use** related tools, aeiva is able to understand and operate user's computer and complete daily tasks.
 We are keep enhancing the functionality in this part.
 Note: use this feature with caution!
 - **Memory Palace**: I have designed and implemented a layered memory palace for storaging agent memories.
 It is flexible and can be customized to represent and query different types of memories.

 More functionalities and modules will be implemented gradually.
 Keep tuned!
 If you find any errors or bugs, feel free to report by opening an issue, thanks a lot!